dmcpatrimonio/operative-history/paper.md

 up to modern organic architecture.
 Zevi would generally not even acknowledge the existing physical constraints imposed by the urban fabric as a relevant context for interpreting works of architecture.

-This normative inconsistency on Zevi's part was the foil against which Tafuri and Rossi would develop their own theories of architectural history.
-Albeit coming from opposing ideological camps, both leveraged the concept of 'fragment' as a way of making sense of the palimpsest that is the Italian built heritage.
+This normative inconsistency on Zevi's part was the foil against which Muratori, Tafuri and Rossi would develop their own theories of architectural history.
+Albeit coming from different ideological camps, they all leveraged the concept of 'fragment' as a way of making sense of the palimpsest that is the Italian built heritage.
 The issue at stake was the possibility of (re)composing coherent images---(re)presentations---from the myriad fragments left behind as historical sources.
 In his famous 1966 book *The Architecture of the City*, Rossi portrayed the urban phenomenon as the present state of a continuous, yet heterogeneous, process of grafting changes onto a fabric that persists across the ages.
-Despite the incoherence of this 'creation born out of numerous and diverse moments of formation', the city can still, at any one moment, be grasped as 'a unit in its whole', because 'the possibility of reading the city in continuity lies in its pre-eminent formal and spatial character' [@rossi:1995architettura, 72; all translations by me unless noted otherwise].
+Despite the incoherence of this 'creation born out of numerous and diverse moments of formation', the city can still, at any one moment, be grasped as 'a unit in its whole', because 'the possibility of reading the city in continuity lies in its pre-eminent formal and spatial character' [@rossi:1995architettura, 72;
+all translations by me unless noted otherwise].

+* * * *

 # Historicist criticism and operative synthesis #